EPTlib/eptlib.github.io/docs/methods/ept-helmholtz-chi2.md

 ```

 - ```unphysical-values``` is equal to ```true``` if unphysical values (i.e., negative values) of the electric conductivity are admitted. (default: ```false```).
 - ```output-variance``` is the address where the variance evaluated for the electric conductivity will be written.
-It must be a dataset in an .h5 file.
+It must be a group in an .h5 file.
+The variance will be written in the group as ```/electric-conductivity```.
 If omitted, the variance will not be stored.

 ## Example